adhdproject/adhdproject.github.io/Tools/Portspoof.md

 To reset ADHD, you may reboot (recommended) or:

 1. Kill Portspoof by pressing Ctrl-C.
-2. Flush all iptables rules by running the command (as root): `iptables -t nat -F`
+2. Flush all iptables rules by running the command (as root): `sudo iptables -t nat -F`